duukkis/terminal/blog/BLOG.md

     $contents = substr($contents, 12 + $len); // ready for next round
 }
 ```
-I wanted to find a screen which has "Killed by" text and drop rest of the screens with a piece of code.
+I wanted to find a screen that has "Killed by" text and drop the rest of the screens with a piece of code.
 So time to do some coding.
 First I need to extract the screens from the file and interpret the commands to a printable format.

 Ttyrec-file is a text file that starts with the \[seconds from 1970-01-01 00:00:00\]/\[microseconds\]/\[length of content\] and then content of a screen, followed by a same kind of block of the next screen.
 The content is filled with vt100-commands that are used to move cursor and print characters in a terminal.
 They are identified by an ESC-character and then a command which tells the terminal what to do.
 For example ```ESC[30m``` tells terminal to turn foreground color to white and ```ESC[2;24H``` command tells the terminal to move cursor to row 2 column 24.
 Everything else is outputted to terminal.

 ## The parser structure

 First I load the ttyrec-file into a class called Terminal.
 Then I separate the screens from the input and then interpret the strings into commands.
 The commands may or may not have a printable output.
 Output is a string which contains ascii characters which shape the dungeon, monsters and items shown in the first image.
 I also added commands for backspace, newline and carriage return for easier interpretting later with a simple str_replace.
-The phases (1) and (2) in below picture.
+Phases (1) and (2) are in the below picture.

 ![](images/structure.jpg)